Duration: 3 years full time

 Your course will include challenge led placements across all three years with community, national and international partners, plus frequent opportunities to network and collaborate with local and national partners in the sector.

 The Health Studies department builds on world-class research and interdisciplinary collaborations at Royal Holloway and is developing new areas of growth with leading experts in health and environmental sectors, including the Royal Botanic Gardens, Kew and the Harvard-led Planetary Health Alliance.
+We are partners with the Royal Society for Public Health and our BSc Health Studies students get free membership in their first year.

 Through a collaborative approach to learning and practical experience, you will learn how to evaluate, discuss and practice solution-focused approaches to various challenges that affect health and wellbeing in society.
 You’ll develop your understanding of the relationship between health frameworks and the environment through a global health focus and systems approach thinking.